 The Department of Communication at Villanova University invites applications for the annual Harron Family Endowed Chair in Communication.
 The Department seeks a senior colleague whose scholarship, regardless of specialization or methodological orientation, has made a significant contribution to the discipline of Communication.
-This visiting, one-semester appointment is for the Fall of 2014.
+This visiting, one-semester appointment is for the Fall of 2018.
 University-sponsored housing will be provided for the duration of the appointment.
 The responsibilities of the position include teaching one undergraduate and one graduate course related to his/her area of expertise, delivering a lecture to the Villanova community during the semester in residence, and mentoring faculty and students in the Communication Department.
-In addition to the salary generated by the Endowment, the Harron Family Endowed Chair in Communication is eligible to receive graduate assistant support and/or to apply for a grant of up to $10,000 from the Waterhouse Family Institute for the Study of Communication and Society.
-This visiting position may be used to supplement sabbatical leave.
-The Department encourages all interested, qualified candidates to apply.
+In addition to the salary generated by the Endowment and University-sponsored housing, The Harron Family Endowed Chair in Communication is eligible to receive graduate assistant support and to apply for a grant of up to $10,000 from the Waterhouse Family Institute for the Study of Communication and Society.
+This visiting position may be used to supplement sabbatical leave, but the Department encourages all interested, qualified candidates to apply.

 To be considered for The Harron Family Chair, applicants should hold the rank of Associate or Full Professor of Communication or a closely related field, and have a national/international reputation for distinguished scholarship.
 In addition to an extensive, successful research program, candidates should demonstrate a strong teaching record and a willingness to contribute to the intellectual life of Villanova's Department of Communication.
 A complete application will include:

-These materials should be sent to Dr. Maurice Hall, Chairperson, Department of Communication, Villanova University, 800 Lancaster Ave., Villanova, PA 19085-1699.
-Electronic versions of these materials may be sent to email@example.com.
-Review of applications will begin December 1, 2013, and will continue until the 2014 Harron Family Chair is selected.
+Electronic versions of these materials may be sent to http://jobs.villanova.edu Review of applications will begin December 16, 2017, and will continue until the 2018 Harron Family Chair is selected.

-Should applicants wish to meet with Villanova faculty at the upcoming NCA conference, please email firstname.lastname@example.org.
+The Department of Communication will be hosting a reception at NCA in Dallas.
+Applicants are strongly encouraged to attend.
+To attend the reception and meet with Villanova faculty at the upcoming NCA conference, please email email@example.com.

 The Department of Communication is the largest undergraduate major at Villanova, and has a thriving M.A. program with an excellent track record of sending students to Ph.D. programs.
 The strength of our programs is due to our Department’s emphasis upon intellectual rigor, the teacher-scholar model, and strong collegiality.
 Villanova University is a Roman Catholic university sponsored by the Augustinian order, located in the ethnically, racially, and culturally diverse Philadelphia metropolitan region.
 An AA/EEO employer, the Communication Department values dynamic and diverse faculty members who are committed to teaching, scholarship, and service—and who can contribute to the University’s conversation regarding truth, community, values, and social justice.
 For more detailed descriptions of the Department, please consult www.communication.villanova.edu.
 For a more detailed description of the Waterhouse Family Institute for the Study of Communication and Society, please consult http://wfi.villanova.edu.